 The perimeter of the report will be all customers evaluated with approved ESG scorecards.

-The export will include only the latest active approved ESG assessment per Entity Id.
+The export will include only the latest active approved ESG assessment per Tax Id when the tax id is valid (non zero, non alphanumeric, non 999999999 non 777777777).
+For invalid tax ids the export will be based on CDI.

+Invalid Tax ids will be converted to zero tax id (000000000)

 Tax Id and cdi code fields will be populated with Entity’s version at the time of the creation of the assessment.

-The export job will run on a daily basis.
+The export job will run on a daily basis and will include all records not Deltas.

+Tax Ids with leading zeroes will be trimmed in the comparison (eg tax id 0123456789 is the same with 123456789)

 Please confirm all the above

-Please

 Exported Fields